 - International Business (20 ECTS) provides the basics of business administration with respect to an international context.

-- International Politics, Law, and Society (20 ECTS) extends the perspective to include a view on institutions relevant for dealing with international issues.
+- International Politics, Law, and Society (20 ECTS) extends the perspective to include a view on institutions relevant for addressing international issues.

 The subject-specific perspective is supplemented by the cross-cutting core area Tools (15 ECTS) devoted to statistics and data analysis, which provides the essentials for quantitative analysis.

-The core area Reflection (10 ECTS) broadens the perspective to practical aspects in the current international business environment, and enables students to apply acquired knowledge to current topics in interational economics.
+The core area Reflection (10 ECTS) broadens the perspective to practical aspects in the current international business environment, and enables students to apply acquired knowledge to current topics in international economics.
 From an academic perspective, students learn how to contribute to debates through their own papers and presentations, but also by responding to the work of their peers.

 Detailed information regarding individual courses can be researched on the left side of this page in the download section, where you can find the module handbook and the study plan/curriculum.

 - Electives (25 ECTS): This comprises 5 courses of 5 ECTS each that can be freely chosen from a variety of courses concerning topics in international economic studies, international business and international politics.
 You may choose interdisciplinary courses from other departments within the university.
 Detailed information regarding the specific courses can be found on the left side of this page in the download section in the module handbook and the study plan.

-• Languages (15 ECTS): Each student acquire fluency in a chosen language, e.g. English, French, Spanish but also German, as far as not native language.
+- Languages (15 ECTS): Each student acquire fluency in a chosen language, e.g. English, French, Spanish.
+German can also count towards this requirement for non-native speakers.